pyOpenSci/software-submission/README.md

 * 📖 [Why do we need peer review](https://www.pyopensci.org/peer-review-guide/about-peer-review/intro.html#why-does-the-scientific-community-need-software-peer-review)
 * 📖 [What are the benefits of peer review?](https://www.pyopensci.org/peer-review-guide/about-peer-review/review-benefits.html)
 * 📖 [Why is software peer review important](https://www.pyopensci.org/peer-review-guide/about-peer-review/intro.html#why-does-the-scientific-community-need-software-peer-review)

-## Need help?
-Have questions?
-If you need help with Python packaging, have questions about our review process, or just want to reach out, we encourage you to [post on our discourse forum](https://pyopensci.discourse.group/c/coding-help/10).
-We love to hear from the community.

 ## 👥 Our community 👥
 Our community is growing.